 I was not supposed to have even made it to (primary) school.
 But I did.
 Following that, I wasn’t meant to have completed high school.
 But I did.
-Going on to an international school in Italy and following that up with tertiary education in the US and Australia was not in the cards!
+Going on to an international school in Italy and following that up with tertiary education in the US and Australia were not in the cards!
 But they happened, against all odds.
 In other words, I beat the odds!

 The reason for all that not being in the cards?
 The (low) socioeconomic background I came from.
 And how was it that I was able to overcome the odds?
 Charities of others and an ambitious dream.